usaid-cs/yesterday-i-learned/random.md

 1. The Frito Company merged with H.W.
 Lay & Co. in 1961.
 They kept making Lays chips all while being owned by PepsiCo.
 Fun Fact: Lays chips are PepsiCo's third largest brand, after Pepsi and Mountain Dew.
 1. Just like setting a price target for when to sell if a stock goes up, you are also supposed to set a target for when to sell if a stock goes down.
 1. You can't say [certain things](http://gawker.com/the-words-that-will-get-you-in-trouble-on-venmo-1738331672) when you transfer money with Venmo.
 If you say "North Korea" the money is held automatically.
-1. For some reason, ["Made in Canada" is more respected than "Made in Japan"](https://www.statista.com/chart/8654/mici-the-worlds-most-respected-made-in-labels/).
-Did you know that [Winnipeg makes the world's scratch cards *and* the coins we use to scratch them](http://www.readersdigest.ca/travel/canada/surprising-products-made-in-canada/view-all/)?
 1. Foam rings around the [beer] glass are a sign that the glass was cleaned properly.
 1. To ["curve someone"](https://i.redd.it/xdu6i6ypy9sz.jpg) is to reject someone.
 1. "Having your screen on 40% of the time", for three years, is roughly 10000 hours.
 I say roughly because of leap years, daylight savings, and that I omitted 500 hours.